example of clothing care label with laundry instruc

 Dry clean, low heat

-When shopping preloved and vintage items this can be the case.
+When shopping second hand and vintage items this can be the case.
 If your item doesn’t have a care label it isn’t a free pass to care for it using the easiest method available, you still want to care for your clothes just the same.
 In this scenario, we suggest taking the following steps.

 Check your wardrobe to see if you have any similar items